 AGDUFA – Animal Generic Drug User Fee Act

 After an approved brand name animal drug has been on the market for a specific number of years, another drug sponsor can start the approval process for a generic copy.
-Rather than a New Animal Drug Application process that a brand name animal drug goes through, a generic animal drug goes through the Abbreviated New Animal Drug Application (ANADA) process.
+Rather than the full New Animal Drug Application process that a brand name animal drug goes through, a generic animal drug goes through the Abbreviated New Animal Drug Application (ANADA) process.
 The process is called “abbreviated” because the drug sponsor doesn't have to conduct new safety and effectiveness studies with the generic animal drug.
 The Generic Animal Drug and Patent Term Restoration Act (GADPTRA) established the approval process for generic animal drugs in 1988.

 - Active ingredient;

 Also, the labeling for the generic copy must match the labeling for the approved brand name animal drug.
 The labeling may differ only in items that are specific to the generic drug, such as trade name, logo, and company name and address.

 Learn more about GADPTRA and AGDUFA by visiting the following websites: